Skip to content

 We will need 1 control-plane(master) and 2 worker node to create a single control-plane kubernetes cluster using kubeadm.
 We are using following setting for this purpose:

-• ssh access to all machines: Read more here on how to setup SSH to your remote VMs.
+• ssh access to all machines: Read more here on how to set up SSH on your remote VMs.

 • Create 2 security groups with appropriate ports and protocols: